 Taxis are another transport option for visitors in Kyoto, with many throughout the city.
-Taxis can be waved down from the side of the road and are considerably faster than travel by bus.
+Taxis can be waved down from the side of the road and taking a taxi is usually considerably faster than travel by bus.
 Because of their expense, however, taxis may be best suited for those travelling in groups of three to five people.

 Become our Kyoto Travel Expert